Do you use Soundslice with other people in your company/school/group, sharing a single Soundslice login across multiple people? We’re here to help.

 Once you have an organization set up, how do you best make use of it?
 Here are a few things to keep in mind:

-If you’re worried that other people in your organization will edit a score (its notation or syncpoints) while you’re working on it, you can temporarily move it into your personal account.
+If you’re worried that other people in your organization will edit a slice (its notation or syncpoints) while you’re working on it, you can temporarily move it into your personal account.
 This will prevent anybody else from altering it.
 When you’re done editing, move it back into the organization.

 Syncpoints and notation are stored separately in our system.
-That means one person in your organization can work on syncpoints, while another person works on notation — even for the same score at the same time.
+That means one person in your organization can work on syncpoints, while another person works on notation — even for the same slice at the same time.

 Here are some logistical details about the organization feature: